lsst-sqre/sqr-044/index.rst

     Frozen accounts still hold the account name and do not allow it to be reused.

 IDM-1002
-    Administrators of the Science Platform must be able delete accounts.
+    Administrators of the Science Platform must be able to delete accounts.
     This is normally used for mistakenly-created accounts, not for accounts that were legitimate and active but should no longer be allowed access.

 IDM-1003